Foster a Pet

 My Treatment Plan Details:

-• I will need to have my splint/bandage changed at AHS every 7-9 days until healed; my first appointment should be scheduled for approximately April 15th abd then weekly after.
+• I will need to have my splint/bandage changed at AHS every 7-9 days until healed; my first appointment should be scheduled for approximately May 10th.

 • Radiograph and splint/bandage change appointments are scheduled as drop-offs between 7am and 8am, with a same day pickup between 4pm and 5pm.

-• My anticipated return date from foster is May 12th if my x-rays show I have healed up well.
+• My anticipated return date from foster is June 11th.

 My Needs: